ibm-mas/ansible-airgap/ibm/mas_airgap/roles/ocp_operators_mirror/README.md

 Role Variables
 --------------
 ### openshift_operators_version
-The version of standard operators to be mirrored.
+The version of the operator catalogs to be mirrored in major.minor format, e.g. `4.8`.

 - **Required**
 - Environment Variable: `OPENSHIFT_OPERATORS_VERSION`